Zane Knowles

-Zane Knowles (born February 17, 1992) is a Bahamian professional basketball player for CSKA Sofia of the NBL.
+Zane Knowles (born February 17, 1992) is a Bahamian professional basketball player for Atomerőmű SE of the NB I/A.

 Career

 In 2020, Knowles signed with Levski Lukoil of the NBL.
 He averaged 13.0 points, 7.0 rebounds and 1.5 steals per game in two games.
 On July 27, 2020, Knowles signed with Balıkesir Büyükşehir Belediyespor.
 On March 10, 2022, he returned to Levski.

-From the 2022/23 season he completes for CSKA Sofia.
+He spent one season in CSKA Sofia, reaching the final of the National Cup with the Bulgarian club and finishing third in the Bulgarian Championship.